RobbyThomas2525/myarchinstall/README.md

 and make sure to install the network part

-Step 2 after everything is installed first download flatpak using sudo pacman -S flatpak and download Gnome Boxes through flatpak cause of some bug causing it to not work after having everything installed and download aur using SomeOrdinaryGamers video https://youtu.be/-GyOFlWs4HY?feature=shared&t=1635
+Step 2 after everything is installed first download flatpak using sudo pacman -S flatpak and download Gnome Boxes through flatpak cause of some bug causing it to not work after having everything installed (found sudo pacman -S gnome-boxes) gives you the same version and download aur using SomeOrdinaryGamers video https://youtu.be/-GyOFlWs4HY?feature=shared&t=1635